darkhell69/Python_Project_2/README.md

 # Python_Project_2

-Shark Tank India ---- Analyzed data from the shark tank india tv show to identity trends and insights,applied python fo data analysis.
+___Shark Tank India ----_ Analyzed data from the shark tank india tv show to identity trends and insights,applied python for data analysis
+____